-If the locale has not been correctly initialized or it is being accidentally overwritten at runtime, you might encounter problems one of the following functions:
+If the locale has not been correctly initialized or it is being accidentally overwritten at runtime, you might encounter problems caused by one of the following functions:

-A typical problem you might encounter is the function call
+A typical problem you might encounter could be the function call

 0 rather than

-Most cases of such behaviour are caused by bypassing the C library standard initialization code, for example, by providing your own
+Most cases of such behavior are caused by bypassing the C library standard initialization code by providing your own

 __main() function.
-The best solution to this is to ensure that the C library's initialization code in
+The best solution is to ensure that the C library's initialization code in

-Alternatively you should be able to work around the problem by calling the
+Alternatively, you can work around the problem by calling

-setlocale() function is a stand alone C library function.
+setlocale() function is a standalone C library function.
 For more information, please see 'Table 5.
-Standalone C library functions' from the ARM Compiler toolchain - Using ARM C and C++ Libraries and Floating-Point Support document.
+Standalone C library functions' in the ARM Compiler toolchain, Version 4.1 - Using ARM C and C++ Libraries and Floating-Point Support document.

 Did you find this article helpful?
 Yes No